University of Economics – Varna Organisational Structure

 - university research centers

 - laboratories and others

-The university centres, admin offices and divisions support governance, faculties and departments in
+The university centers, admin offices and divisions support governance, faculties and departments in

 charge of research and training.